Our AHPRA registered Australian doctors specialise in treating patients with medical cannabis.

 The entrance to the underground parking lot is located right next to Meriton Suites.
 Upon entering the parking lot our spots are located immediately to the right on the ground floor.

 Exit carpark and walk along footpath around the corner to our clinic

 Walk out of the parking lot via the same entrance you entered from.
 Walk west along Coward street and turn right on O’Riordan St. Walk north until you see our clinic on your right hand side.

-We are committed to collaborating with treating physicians to help patients that have exhausted conventional therapies manage their symptoms through medical cannabis.
-Our clinic is solely focused on assessing suitability for medical cannabis treatment and navigating the regulatory pathway to access if deemed appropriate.
+We are committed to collaborating with treating physicians to help patients that have exhausted conventional therapies manage their symptoms through alternative therapies including medical cannabis.
+Our clinic is solely focused on assessing suitability and navigating the regulatory pathway to access if deemed appropriate.
 Referring doctors are kept up to date and continue to maintain clinical leadership for the patient’s overall care.